mhtjsh/Basic_Bioinformatics/Season_2.md

 ## 🧬 Season 2 - Adding steel rods as skeleton for the building
-A bit more complex and tough concepts are being touched upon which needed a lot more efforts to be understood are taken into account here, and I am giving my level best to make it most simpler interpreation of that concept to understand and trying to address each and every question which I had and possibly you could have durning your learning journey
+A bit more complex and tough concepts are being touched upon which needed a lot more efforts to be understood are taken into account here, and I am giving my level best to make it most simpler interpretation of that concept to understand and trying to address each and every question which I had and possibly you could have during your learning journey

 ### 🐍 Ep 1 - Symbol array in DNA sequence
 🧠 What exactly is symbol array?